LiavCohn/job-logs-dashboard/PROCESS.md

 - **Code Generation & Refactoring**: Used AI (Cursor) to scaffold components, generate boilerplate, and refactor code for clarity and efficiency.
 - **Prompt Engineering**: Iteratively refined AI prompts for the chat assistant, testing different phrasings and context strategies.
-- **Debugging & Best Practices**: Asked AI for help with React hooks, pagination logic, error handling, and best practices for data fetching and UI/UX.
 - **Documentation**: Used AI to draft and polish documentation, including this PROCESS.md and the main README.
 - **Naming & Structure**: Consulted AI for suggestions on naming conventions, file structure, and project organization.